At a glance

 Type 3 and type 4 rosacea

 The long-term use of steroid medication can lead to rosacea-like symptoms.
-But the risk of developing steroid-induced rosacea is very low if steroids are used properly.
+But this risk is very low if steroids are used properly.

-Although the symptoms may include pimples, rosacea is not a type of acne.
+Although rosacea can cause pus-filled spots on the skin, it isn't a form of acne.
 Unlike acne, rosacea isn’t associated with the production of too much oil in the skin.

-Rosacea symptoms often come and go in episodes: There are periods when the symptoms are more severe, and there are periods when they improve or go away completely.
+Rosacea symptoms often come and go in episodes: There are periods when the symptoms are more severe, and there are periods when they improve or go away.

 If rosacea affects the eyes, it can cause them to water, turn red and itch.
 They may become more sensitive to light, too.
 If the sebaceous glands in the eyelids become blocked, the eyes may be dry.
 Other parts of the eye may become inflamed as well, including the edge of the eyelid, the cornea, and the conjunctiva (the membranes lining the visible part of the eyeball and the inner surface of the eyelids).
 This can be painful.
 It sometimes feels like you have something in your eye.

-Over time, people often learn that certain things trigger their rosacea flare-ups.
-Generally speaking, anything that makes your face flush might make rosacea worse.
+It is often possible to find out what triggers are responsible for the flare-ups.
+Generally speaking, anything that can cause your face to flush might make the rosacea worse too.
 Typical triggers include the following:

 - Hot drinks